Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 SWTs on Scientific Inquiry and Research Methods

-At the end of this hands-on half-day session (bring your own computers and research topics!), participants will be able to:
+At the end of this interactive hands-on half-day session (bring your own computers and research topics!), participants will be able to:

 • discern and develop appropriate systems science topics and questions for netnographic research;